glatzor/poor-mens-zoom/README.md

  ./poor-mens-zoom.py my_paper.pdf

-This will create a file call my_paper_zoomed.pdf which you can upload to your remarkable.
+This will create a file called my_paper_zoomed.pdf which you can upload to your remarkable.

 ## Shortcommings